 The idea behind this is that the Dutch want to exhibit that there are no valuable goods and possessions to be stolen.
 For instance, my boyfriend even leaves the glove compartment open to show there isn’t anything interesting to steal.
 The one time he did close it, he woke up the next morning to find the window smashed into pieces.

 Airing it all out in the open is still something that I don’t understand.
-Back home in the states, we do the complete opposite.
+Back home in the States, we do the complete opposite.
 We don’t want others to see what we own in the event someone will steal it.
-Another reason may be because the Netherlands doesn’t get much sun, having your windows open allows for as much natural light as possible.
-Even after visiting the Netherlands all these years and living here, the wide-open windows are still something that gives me a shock.
+Another reason may be that the Netherlands doesn’t get much sun, so having your windows open allows for as much natural light as possible.
+Even after visiting the Netherlands all these years and living here, the wide-open windows are still something that gives me shock.
 I prefer to be more discreet, but that’s just me.

 How do you handle Dutch Directness?